Ilya14/25_cinemas_site/README.md

 The site allows to receive the list from 10 most popular movies going in cinemas at present.
 Data from the sites [Afisha](https://www.afisha.ru/) and [Kinopoisk](https://www.kinopoisk.ru/) are used for this purpose.
-Data on movies are cached for 12 hours.
+Movies data remain for 12 hours.
+The first start of the site can take some time until information on movies is loaded.

 The site is available at the [address](https://whatatcinema.herokuapp.com/).